 “There is one thing we will not do: We will not pull our troops off the battlefield before the mission is complete,” Bush said.

 He acknowledged the October toll but attributed the surge in violence to more active operations by US troops as well as “a sophisticated propaganda strategy” pursued by insurgents.
+“We will continue to be flexible and make every necessary change to prevail in this struggle,” he said.

 However, nearly two in three Americans (65%) say the US is losing the battle to establish security and democracy in Iraq, according to a Newsweek poll published on Saturday.